Indications for: CRESEMBA for INJECTION

 <18yrs: not established.

 Concomitant strong CYP3A4 inhibitors (eg, ketoconazole, high-dose ritonavir [400mg every 12hrs]).
 Concomitant strong CYP3A4 inducers (eg, rifampin, carbamazepine, St. John's wort, long-acting barbiturates).
 Familial short QT syndrome.

 CRESEMBA for INJECTION Warnings/Precautions:

 Perform liver-related lab tests at the start of and during therapy; monitor for more severe hepatic injury if abnormal test results.
-Discontinue if liver disease, infusion-related reactions (including hypotension, dyspnea, chills, dizziness, paresthesia, hypoesthesia), or severe cutaneous reactions develop.
-Azole hypersensitivity.
+Discontinue if liver disease, infusion-related reactions (including hypotension, dyspnea, chills, dizziness, paresthesia, hypoesthesia), anaphylactic, or severe cutaneous reactions (eg, Stevens-Johnson syndrome) develop.
+Azole hypersensitivity (monitor).
 Severe hepatic impairment (Child-Pugh Class C).
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during and for 28 days after the last dose.
 Pregnancy.
 Nursing mothers: not recommended.

 CRESEMBA for INJECTION Classification:

 See Contraindications.
 Caution with concomitant lopinavir/ritonavir, atorvastatin (monitor), midazolam (consider dose reduction), bupropion (consider dose increase), mycophenolate mofetil (monitor for MPA-related toxicities), digoxin (monitor).
 Concomitant cyclosporine, sirolimus, tacrolimus; monitor and adjust dose as needed.